Unfazed by Greece, some fund managers stay bullish on Europe

 | NEW YORK

-The $11.5 billion Thornburg International Value fund increased the percentage of European stocks such as French materials maker Compagnie de Saint-Gobain and French construction company Vinci by 10 percentage points since the end of 2014, making European stocks 65 percent of its total assets, said Brian Burrell, an analyst at the fund.
+Brian Burrell, co-portfolio manager of the $11.5 billion Thornburg International Value fund, increased the percentage of European stocks such as French materials maker Compagnie de Saint-Gobain and French construction company Vinci in his portfolio by 10 percentage points since the end of 2014, making European stocks 65 percent of his total assets.

-Now, its reaping the rewards: with broad European stock markets up by 15 percent or more for the year to date, the fund is up 17.1 percent over the same time, a performance that ranks among the best international funds and leaves the 2.5 percent gain in U.S. stocks far behind.
+Now, he's reaping the rewards: with broad European stock markets up by 15 percent or more for the year to date, his fund is up 17.1 percent over the same time, a performance that ranks among the best international funds and leaves the 2.5 percent gain in U.S. stocks far behind.

-At a time when the average international fund tracked by Lipper has dropped its holdings of European stocks by 1 percentage point, to an average of 43 percent, funds like Thornburg International that went the other way are outperforming.
+At a time when the average international fund tracked by Lipper has dropped its holdings of European stocks by 1 percentage point, to an average of 43 percent, fund managers like Burrell that went the other way are outperforming.

 Now, with Greece and the so-called "Troika" of primary creditors - the European Commission, the European Central Bank and the International Monetary Fund - once again at an impasse, several of these fund managers say that they are ready to double down on European stocks should the market start to sell-off if Greece does indeed default.